The legal profession has always recognised the importance of providing free and reduced-fee legal assistance to those experiencing hardship.

 QLS Pro Bono Referral Service

 Law firms that are members of the Queensland Law Society can participate in the QLS Pro Bono Referral Service that QPILCH coordinates on behalf of the QLS.
 It is free to join, you choose if and when you take on a matter, and you receive emails about available matters.
+This service is free to join for any QLS member.

 Other volunteering opportunities